brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 27 bht.md

 # Ephesians 4:27 Commentary Help Text

 ## BHT:
-Be sure not to give any opportunity for the devil to gain a foothold in your life.
-Avoid delaying or procrastinating when it comes to doing what is right, as this can create a breeding ground for the enemy to sow seeds of doubt and temptation.
+Do not allow any delays or opportunities to give the devil a foothold in your life, as he will eagerly seize upon any chance to exert his influence.

 ## Choicest Commentary Quotes:
 ### Henry Alford: